oauth-wg/oauth-cross-device-security/main.md

 - Shared network: Device proximity can be inferred by verifying that both devices are on the same network.
 This check may be performed by the authorization server by comparing the network addresses of the device where the code is displayed (initiating device) with that of the authentication/authorization device.
 Alternatively the check can be performed on the device, provided that the network address is available.
 This could be achieved if the authorization server encodes the initiating device's network address in the QR code and uses a digital signature to prevent tampering with the code.
 This does require the wallet to be aware of the countermeasure and effectively enforce it.

-- Geo-location: Proximity can be established by comparing geo-location information derived from GPS co-ordinates or geolocation lookup of IP addresses and comparing proximity.
+- Geo-location: Proximity can be established by comparing geo-location information derived from global navigation satellite-system (GNSS) co-ordinates or geolocation lookup of IP addresses and comparing proximity.
 Due to inaccuracies, this may require restrictions to be at a more granular level (e.g., same city, country, region or continent).
 Similar to the shared network checks, these checks may be performed by the authorization server or on the users device, provided that the information encoded in a QR code is integrity protected using a digital signature.

 Note: There are scenarios that require that an authorization takes place in a different location than the one in which the transaction is authorized.
 For example, there may be a primary and secondary credit card holder and both can initiate transactions, but only the primary holder can authorize it.
 There is no guarantee that the primary and secondary holders are in the same location at the time of the authorization.
 In such cases, proximity may be an indicator of risk and the system may deploy additional controls (e.g., transaction value limits, transaction velocity limits) or use the proximity information as input to a risk management system.

+Depending on how the proximity check is performed, an attacker may be able to circumvent the protection relatively easily: The attacker can use a VPN to simulate a shared network or spoof a GNSS position.
+For example, the attacker can try to request the location of the end-user's authorization device through browser APIs and then simulate the same location on his initiating device using standard debugging features available on many platforms.

-## Short Lived/Timebound Codes
+### Short Lived/Timebound Codes
 The impact of an attack can be reduced by making codes short lived.
-If an attacker obtains a short-lived token, it limits the duration during which the unauthenticated channel can be exploited, which increases the cost of a successful attack.
+If an attacker obtains a short-lived token, the duration during which the unauthenticated channel can be exploited is reduced, potentially increasing the cost of a successful attack.

-## One-Time or Limited Use Codes
+### One-Time or Limited Use Codes
 By enforcing one-time use or limited use of user or QR codes, the authorization server can limit the impact of attacks where the same user code or QR code is sent to multiple victims.
 One-time use may be achieved by including a nonce or date-stamp in the QR code which is validated by the authorization server when the user scans the QR code.

-## Unique Codes
+### Unique Codes
 By issuing unique user or QR codes, an authorization server can detect if the same codes are being repeatedly submitted.
 This may be interpreted as anomalous behavior and the authorizations server may choose to decline issuing access and refresh tokens or deploy other risk mitigations if it detects the same codes being presented repeatedly.

-## Content Filtering
+### Content Filtering
 Attackers exploit the unauthenticated channel by changing the context of the user code or QR code and then sending a message to a user (e-mail, text, instant messaging etc).
 By deploying content filtering (e.g., anti-spam filter), these messages can be blocked and prevented from reaching the end-users.
 It may be possible to fine-tune content filtering solutions to detect artifacts like QR codes or user codes that are being reused in multiple messages to disrupt spray attacks.

-## Trusted Devices
+### Trusted Devices
 If an attacker is unable to initiate the protocol, they are unable to obtain a QR code or user code that can be leveraged for the attacks described in this document.
 By restricting the protocol to only be executed on devices trusted by the authorization server, it prevents attackers from using arbitrary devices, or by mimicking devices to initiate the protocol.
 Trusted devices include devices that are pre-registered with the authorization server or are subject to device management policies.
 Device management policies may enforce patching, version updates, on-device anti-malware deployment, revocation status and device location amongst others.
 Trusted devices may have their identities rooted in hardware (e.g., a TPM or equivalent technology).
 By only allowing trusted devices to initiate cross-device flows, it requires the attacker to have access to such a device and maintain access in a way that does not result in the device's trust status from being revoked.

-## Trusted Networks
+### Trusted Networks
 An attacker can be prevented from initiating a cross device flow protocol by only aalowing the protocol to be initiated on a trusted network or within a security perimeter (e.g., a corporate network).
 A trusted network may be defined as a set of IP addresses and joining the network is subject to security controls managed by the network operator ,which may include only allowinfg trusted devices on the network, device management, user authentication and physical access policies and systems.
 By limiting protocol initiation to a specific network, the attacker needs to have access to a device on the network.

-## Limited Scopes
+### Limited Scopes
 Authorization servers may choose to limit the scopes they include in access tokens issued through cross-device flows where the unauthenticated channel between two devices are susceptible to being exploited.
-By including limited scopes, it lessens the impact in case of a successful attack.
+Including limited scopes lessens the impact in case of a successful attack.
 The decision about which scopes are included may be further refined based on whether the protocol is initiated on a trusted device or the user's location relative to the initiating device.

-## Short lived tokens
+### Short lived tokens
 Another mitigation strategy includes limiting the life of the access and refresh tokens.
 The lifetime can be lengthened or shortened, depending on the user's location, the resources they are trying to access or whether they are using a trusted device.
-Short lived tokens does not prevent or disrupt the attack, but serves as a remedial mechanism in case the attack succeeded.
+Short lived tokens do not prevent or disrupt the attack, but serve as a remedial mechanism in case the attack succeeded.

-## Rate Limits
+### Rate Limits
 An attacker that engages in a scaled spray attack needs to request a large number of user codes (see exploit example 1) or initiate a large number of authorization requests (see exploit example 2) in a short period of time.
 An authorization server can apply rate limits to minimize the number of requests it would accept from a client in a limited time period.

-## Sender Constrained Tokens
+### Sender Constrained Tokens
 Sender constrained tokens limit the impact of a successful attack by preventing the tokens from being moved from the device on which the attack was successfully executed.
 This makes attacks where an attacker gathers a large number of access and refresh tokens on a single device and then sells them for profit more difficult, since the attacker would also have to export the cryptographic keys used to sender constrain the tokens or be able to access them an generate signatures for future use.
 If the attack is being executed on a trusted device to a device with anti-malware, any attempts to exfiltrate tokens or keys may be detected and the device's trust status may be changed.
 Using hardware keys for sender constraining tokens will further reduce the ability of the attacker to move tokens to another device.

-## User Experience
+### User Experience
 The user experience should preserve the context within which the protocols were initiated and communicate this clearly to the user when they are asked to authorize, authenticate or present a credential.
 In preserving the context, it should be clear to the user who invoked the flow, why it was invoked and what the consequence of completing the authorization, authentication or credential presentation.
 The user experience should reinforce the message that unless the user initiated the authorization request, or was expecting it, they should decline the request.

 It should be clear to the user how to decline the request.
 To avoid accidental authorization grants, the "decline" option may be the default option or given similar prominence in the user experience as the "grant" option.